rafaelha/vscode-flamegraph/README.md

 ### Creating a tasks.json File

 You can also create a `tasks.json` file in your `.vscode` folder to customize the tasks.
-For example, the following task
+For example, the task